OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 ## Access Control

 Non-public REST services must perform access control at each API endpoint.
 Web services in monolithic applications implement this by means of user authentication, authorisation logic and session management.
-This has several drawbacks for modern architectures which compose multiple micro services following the RESTful style.
+This has several drawbacks for modern architectures which compose multiple microservices following the RESTful style.

 - in order to minimize latency and reduce coupling between services, the access control decision should be taken locally by REST endpoints
 - user authentication should be centralised in a Identity Provider (IdP), which issues access tokens